alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

 Trait value
     Annotation trait

-Adding the dualStackOnlyEndpoints to a service modifies the generation of endpoints from :ref:`aws.endpoints#standardRegionalEndpoints-trait` or :ref:`aws.endpoints#standardPartitionalEndpoints-trait`, removes the ``useDualStackEndpoint`` parameter, and defaults the behavior to dual stack for all partitions that support it.
+Adding the ``dualStackOnlyEndpoints`` trait to a service modifies the generation of endpoints from :ref:`aws.endpoints#standardRegionalEndpoints-trait` or :ref:`aws.endpoints#standardPartitionalEndpoints-trait`, removes the ``useDualStackEndpoint`` parameter, and defaults the behavior to dual stack for all partitions that support it.